zedyjy/CS319-Project/README.md

 ## Description

-Using the initial thought process this application is expected to simplify the process of applying for internships by making the application more streamlined and straight forward.
+This application is expected to simplify the process of applying for internships by making the application more streamlined and straight forward.
 We expect to achieve this by using the state of the art programming stacks and making the application more user friendly for both companies and applicants.

 ## Further Relevant Project Details